 1. Portable and compact design

-The LectroFan 2 is tiny – it literally fits in the palm of my hand.
-Weighing just 6.4 ounces (180 grams) and measuring 2 x 2 x 2.1 inches, it’s ideal for travel – or if you don’t want a large device on your nightstand.
+The LectroFan Micro 2 is tiny – it literally fits in the palm of my hand.
+Weighing just 6.4 ounces (180 grams) and measuring 2 x 2 x 2.1 inches, it’s ideal for travel or if you don’t want a large sound machine occupying too much space on your nightstand.

 The internal battery (see below) also makes it convenient if you’re on the go, as you can use it outdoors and place it anywhere you like in a room rather than having to plug it in.